dvidelabs/poly.shell/doc/api/shell.md

 It may be a better strategy to start the entire operation with `shell.promptPassword` in isolation before kicking off a host of concurrent shell commands.

+### shell.log

+Enable logging by setting value to true.
+Reflects `options.log` pass when shell was created.

 ### shell.passwordCache